Toni Tipton-Martin

-Toni Tipton-Martin is an African-American food and nutrition journalist and author of several cookbooks, including Jubilee.
+Toni Tipton-Martin is an American food and nutrition journalist and author of several cookbooks, including Jubilee.
 She serves as the editor-in-chief for Cook's Country.
 She received the Julia Child Award in 2021, and two James Beard awards.

 Biography

 Tipton-Martin worked as a reporter for the Los Angeles Times in the 1980s.
 She moved to the Cleveland Plain Dealer in 1991, where she was the first Black person to serve as editor of a food section for a large U.S. newspaper.
 She was named as the editor in chief for Cook's Country in 2020, replacing former editor Tucker Shaw.
 Her role as editor-in-chief was noted as one of several Black women who were named to top roles for various magazines at the same time.
+Tipton-Martin's books focus on the cooking of African Americans, and as part of the work involved in writing them, Tipton-Martin researched various historical cookbooks by Black Americans.
+She self-published The Jemima Code after presenting it to an agent who then disappeared.
+In 2005, she published a reprint of an early 20th century cookbook, Tipton-Martin appeared in the Netflix docuseries High on the Hog.
 She moved to Baltimore in 2018 with her husband.
 She is the mother of four.

-Tipton-Martin appeared in the Netflix docuseries High on the Hog.